Scienxe/udacity-tournament/README.md

 ## how-to

 Python and PostgreSQL are required.
-Before the first tournament, create the necessary database tables by importing tournament.sql at a PostgreSQL prompt:
+Before a tournament, create a clean database and tables by importing tournament.sql at a PostgreSQL prompt:

 		> psql
-		=> create database tournament
-		=> \c tournament
 		=> \i tournament.sql

 Then test the tournament by running